jonasbucherETH/sushi_internship/README.md

 * How do I generate the PCA file?
 * Are all assigned variables from the .R file available in the .Rmd file?

+* Do I need to push as well before trying or is commit enough?
+And do I need to run both "bundle ..." and "R CMD ..." and if yes, in which order?
+Commit should be enough

+* Do I have to be on fgcz-genomics.uzh.ch to run "R CMD ..." ?

 * Is there population information?

 ### Updates, notes & code